polygenea/polygenea.github.io/overview.md

 instead creating new, similar nodes.
 When the recipient sends these new nodes back to the sender the sender will now have nodes expressing redundant information.
-Keeping these redundant nodes around does not impede research provided that the user interface prevents redundant information from distracting the user, as (for example) displaying only one copy of a set of Properties that differ only in `source`.
+Retaining these redundant nodes in the dataset does not impede research provided that the user interface prevents redundant information from distracting the user, as (for example) displaying only one copy of a set of Properties that differ only in `source`.
 New nodes containing no new information could also be omitted upon receipt, assuming that the recipient can identify those nodes as redundant.